-This article on having agency was inspired by Issue 13 of the CFP newsletter.
+This article on having agency was inspired by Issue 13 of our newsletter.

 In their book, The Power of Agency, Paul Napper and Anthony Rao define agency as:

 The ability to act as an effective agent for yourself — it requires getting your mind, body, and emotions in balance to think clearly, advocate for yourself, and make choices that create positive things in your life.